 People with healthy nervous systems seem to be healthier than other family members without healthy nervous systems.
 People who sustain paralyzing injuries or neurological diseases become prone to other types of infections.
 1

 Be wary of your intake of medications that can cause your immune system to be compromised.
-This is more common than many people think which is why, if you tend to be a “drug person” you should seriously reconsider your options.
+This is more common than many people think.
+This is why if you tend to be a “drug person” you should seriously reconsider your options.

 Managing stress more effectively can keep your nervous system and immune system healthy.
-Many people utilize chiropractic care for the same reason to balance their body and nervous system.
+Many people utilize chiropractic care for the same reason.
+To balance their body and nervous system.
 This can make a difference ongoing and especially during allergy, cold and flu season.
-Seek the advice of a nutrition expert if you need help with your intake of the appropriate nutrients.
+Seek the advice of a nutrition expert.
+Especially if you need help with your intake of the appropriate nutrients.

 1 Eva Sundman , Peder S. Olofsson Advances in Physiology Education Published 1 June 2014 Vol. 38 no. 2,135-139 DOI: 10.1152/advan.00094.2013